 b) The maximum cumulative CO₂ emissions allowed globally to limit warming to a specific target

-c) The allocated carbon emissions for developed nations under Kyoto Protocol mechanisms
+c) The allocated carbon emissions for developed nations under the Kyoto Protocol mechanisms

 d) The financial budget required for implementing carbon capture and storage technologies